EliTheDeveloper/Elis-Competitive-Settings/README.md

-Add Time = Adds the current time from the stopwatch and adds it to your screen Remove Time = Removes one of the current saved time Remove All = Removes all of the currently saved times
+Add Time = Adds the current time from the stopwatch and adds it to your screen Remove Time = Removes one of the current saved time Remove All = Removes all of the currently saved times Tagger = Adds a text that shows your status as "Tagger" Runner = Adds a text that shows your status as "Runner" Team Slots = Simply type in a text and click apply and your text will be displayed on screan

 ## LEGAL